dmanetwork/slack/README.md

 Use Composer.

-Currently depends on the development branch of Nether\Object and Nether\Option, so if you are installing this via Composer you will need to add the min-stability set to "dev" - that will soon change so that will not be needed.
+Currently depends on the development branch of Nether\Object and Nether\Option, so if you are installing this via Composer you will need to add the minimum-stability set to "dev" - that will soon change so that will not be needed.
 This package IS registered via Packagist.org.

 	{
-		"min-stability": "dev",
+		"minimum-stability": "dev",
 		"require": { "dmanetwork/slack": "dev-master" }
 	}